Party lists in the 2019 European Parliament election in the United Kingdom

-The 2019 European Parliament election for the election of the delegation from the United Kingdom was held on May 23, 2019.
+The 2019 European Parliament election for the election of the delegation from the United Kingdom was held on 23 May 2019.
 These were the last elections to the European Parliament to be held before Brexit.

 Only constituencies in Great Britain used party-list proportional representation, as in Northern Ireland the single transferable vote system is used.

+Constituencies

+12 European Parliament constituencies were used, each electing a different number of MEPs based on population: